You should have staked him.

 What spills out of his mouth is incoherent.
 Apologies to people you've never met, random blats of poetry, snatches of songs - it's like a dam's broken as demon-faced he sobs and snarls in your ear.

-You sidle the two of you into the shelter of the alley and release Spike while you lean exhausted against the wall, watching him as he rocks and cries, ass down in the dirt and cigarette butts in a patch of light from one of the ornate streetlamps out on the promenade.
+You sidle the two of you further into the shelter of the alley and release Spike while you lean exhausted against the wall, watching him as he rocks and cries, ass down in the dirt and cigarette butts in a patch of light from one of the ornate streetlamps out on the promenade.

 (String puller or not, this feels real, just like it did in the chapel, only worse.)